How DataSunrise Helps to Comply with GDPR, SOX, PCI DSS and HIPAA Requirements

 PCI Requirement 8.7 states that only programmatic method should be used to access any database containing cardholder data and that only database administrators should have an ability to directly access or query databases.

-In most cases DataSunrise deployed in proxy configuration which means that no user can access the database directly, but through the firewall only.
+In most cases, DataSunrise deployed in a proxy configuration which means that no user can access the database directly, but through the firewall only.
 It prevents hackers from exploiting software vulnerabilities to perform a data breach.
 Combine this feature with advanced SQL analysis algorithms of Data Security component and you can be sure that this PCI requirement is fulfilled.

 PCI Requirement 10 contains 25 subrequirements that oblige covered entities to implement audit means.
-Basically organizations must track all user activity and prevent any unauthorized access to audit information as well.
+Basically, organizations must track all user activity and prevent any unauthorized access to audit information as well.